 Azure Cloud Environments: Blob vs Table

 Azure Blob and Azure Table are the core cloud server environments offered by Microsoft.
-Blob provides object-based storage within an unstructured environment while Table is a structured environment.
+Blob provides object-based storage within an unstructured environment, while Table is a structured environment.
 Azure users will consider Table over Blob when hosting Linux, Windows, and SQL (SQL Standard and SQL Online).
 Blob is used much more often for standard objects and files.
 Blob is thus priced at a much lower rate than Table.
 Like EC2, only those companies with application-based hosting environments should gravitate towards Table over Blob.

 AWS S3 vs Azure Blob: Unstructured Environments

 AWS S3 and Azure Blob are both unstructured hosting environments and are comparable products from a cost perspective.
 S3 and Blob are priced very similarly and offer comparable functionality.
-Some of the ways that Blob is more affordable than S3 is in data transfer costs.
+One of the ways that Blob is more affordable than S3 is in data transfer costs.
 That being said, S3 has a lower cost for data redundancy and has a much larger worldwide infrastructure than Blob.
-On the low end of data usage (less than 50 TB), S3 has a higher cost in data storage than Blob, but this trend quickly reverses with the more data being used.
+On the low end of data usage (less than 50 TB), S3 has a higher cost in data storage than Blob, but this trend quickly reverses with more data being used.
 In short, S3 is more affordable with larger amounts of data than Blob.

 AWS EC2 vs Azure Table: Structured Environments

 Both EC2 and Table offer structured data environments to develop on.
-Unlike Azure Table, Amazon’s EC2 is capable of balancing server loads and redundancy between all servers worldwide in realtime during any event of server downtime.
+Unlike Azure Table, Amazon’s EC2 is capable of balancing server loads and redundancy between all servers worldwide in real-time during any event of server downtime.
 This eliminates the need for data duplication and redundancy costs.

-Unlike S3 and Blob, both EC2 and Azure most commonly host Linux, Windows and SQL environments.
+Unlike S3 and Blob, both EC2 and Azure most commonly host Linux, Windows, and SQL environments.
 EC2’s data transfer costs are significantly higher than Table when transferring to the net, but EC2 carries a far lower redundancy cost than Blob.
 The lack of redundancy costs in EC2 typically more than makeup for the increase in the data transfer costs from Table.